priyankadabawala24/string_calculator_tdd/README.md

 Introduction

-String Calculator is a simple Ruby class that performs addition on numbers provided as strings, following the rules defined below:
+String Calculator is a simple Ruby lib class that performs addition on numbers provided as strings, following the rules defined below:
     1. Create a simple String calculator with a method signature like this:

         int add(string numbers)